lucianux/english/A1/README.md

 We use the present simple for habits or for permanent situations.

-- Habits or actions that happen regularly
+- Habits or actions that happen regularly.
 We use present simple for habits or actions that we repeat regularly.
 Examples:
-I wash my hair every day.
+  - I wash my hair every day.
-I never go to the library.
+  - I never go to the library.
-I go to the library on Saturdays.
+  - I go to the library on Saturdays.

-- Facts, States, Permanent situations or things that are always (or often true)
+- Facts, States, Permanent situations or things that are always (or often true).
 Examples:
-I don’t drink coffee.
+  - I don’t drink coffee.
-She’s very tall.
+  - She’s very tall.
-I have two brothers.
+  - I have two brothers.
-Water boils at 100 degrees.
+  - Water boils at 100 degrees.
-I like soup.
+  - I like soup.

-- Adverbs and expressions of frequency
+- Adverbs and expressions of frequency.
 We use adverbs and expressions of frequency with the present simple to talk about how often something happens.
 Examples:
-We usually order a pizza on Fridays.
+  - We usually order a pizza on Fridays.
-I go running twice a week.
+  - I go running twice a week.

 - Signal words.
 We use the present simple for habits o for permanent situations with time expressions like: always, never, often, sometimes, every day, once a month, twice a week, etc.

-- Stative or non-action verbs
+- Stative or non-action verbs.
 There are verbs that don’t describe actions.
 These verbs are called stative or non-action verbs, and we can use these verbs in present simple but NOT in present continuous.
-Some of these verbs are: be, have (=possess/own), like, love, hate, prefer, need, want, know, etc.
+Some of these verbs are: be, have (=possess/own), like, love, hate, prefer, need, want, know, etc. Examples:
-Examples
-They have a new car.
+  - They have a new car.
 (NOT They are having a new car.)
-I like chocolate.
+  - I like chocolate.
 (NOT I’m liking chocolate.)
-These stative verbs can be classified as follows:
+  - These stative verbs can be classified as follows:
-Verbs of the senses: hear, see, smell, look, seem, sound.
+    - Verbs of the senses: hear, see, smell, look, seem, sound.
-Opinion: believe, consider, like, love, hate, prefer, think, etc.
+    - Opinion: believe, consider, like, love, hate, prefer, think, etc.
-Possession: have, own, belong, etc.
+    - Possession: have, own, belong, etc.
-Also: be, need, mean, remember, want, etc.
+    - Also: be, need, mean, remember, want, etc.

 -- Present continuous